TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/EnvironmentConfiguration.rst

 ===================

-A central advantage of :file:`.env` files is that environment variables can also be set in CLI context or injected via Continuous Integration/Deploment (CI/CD) systems (GitLab/GitHub) or even Webserver configuration.
-A central place for environment-specific configuration, which many other applications refer to (and is easy to locate) is also a best practice.
+A central advantage of :file:`.env` files is that environment variables can also be set in CLI context or injected via Continuous Integration/Deployment (CI/CD) systems (GitLab/GitHub) or even Webserver configuration.
+It is also helpful to have a central place for environment-specific configuration.

 To let your TYPO3 configuration parse keys and values stored of such a file, you need a library like https://github.com/symfony/dotenv/ or